 Select the State's method of measuring the crash reduction goal as expressed in the corresponding CVSP by using the drop-down box options: (e.g. large truck fatal crashes per 100M VMT, actual number of fatal crashes, actual number of fatalities, or other).
 Other can include injury only or property damage crashes.

-Goal measurement as defined by your State: Actual # Fatal Crashes
+Goal measurement as defined by your State: Large Truck Fatal Crashes per 100M VMT

 If you select 'Other' as the goal measurement, explain the measurement used in the text box provided: